Findus23/guides/content/static_pages/jax-xla-options/index.md

 - default: `true`
 - type: **bool**

 Use fusion emitters for code generation in the CPU backend.
-Note: only works with --xla_cpu_use_thunk_runtime=true.

 ## --xla_cpu_use_thunk_runtime
 - default: `true`
 - type: **bool**

-Use Thunk-based runtime for the CPU backend.
+Deprecated.

 ## --xla_cpu_use_xnnpack
-- default: `false`
+- default: `true`
 - type: **bool**

 Use XNNPACK for supported operations.